 - Alumni may apply for borrowing privileges at the University Library.
 This does not include off-campus access to licensed electronic resources.

 University Services Tied to Active Status

-Other services are tied to a student’s “active” status in his/her academic record.
+Other services are tied to a student’s “active” status in their academic record.
 For those Rackham students approaching graduation in a given term, a student is “active” until “completion.”
-“Completion” happens 3 times a year in M-Pathways and dates vary based on the academic calendar.
+“Completion” happens three times a year in M-Pathways and dates vary based on the academic calendar.
 Contact each specific office with questions about their services.

 |Fall Term||Those who graduate in December have a completion date of late December (doctoral) or early January (master’s).|

 |Spring/Summer Term||Those who graduate in August have a completion date in early September.|

 |Winter Term||Those who graduate in May have a completion date of early June.|

 - All graduates receive a free membership in the Alumni Association for one year which includes member benefits.